Accessibility links

 To meet UK Government targets, we need to find new, more environmentally friendly sources of energy and hydrogen is one option.

-HyRES Phase 2 Scope
+HyRES Scope

 How will it work

 Green hydrogen is produced through a process called electrolysis, in which electricity is used to split water into hydrogen and oxygen.
 In the case of green hydrogen, the electricity used in this process is generated from renewable sources such as wind or solar power, making the production of hydrogen carbon-neutral and environmentally friendly.
-Hydrogen has been shown to be a viable alternative to non-renewable gas for heating homes.

 The UK gas industry has a strong safety record, which we believe will improve with the transition to hydrogen.
 The industry is collaborating closely with the Health and Safety Executive to ensure that the concerns connected with hydrogen for heat are appropriately understood and controlled by the gas networks.
 Unlike natural gas, hydrogen does not contain carbon, which eliminates the risk of carbon monoxide poisoning caused by aging natural gas appliances.